frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/stock/pick-list.md

 ### 3.1.
 Update Current Stock

-If a Pick List is outdated, there could be a shift in stock availabilty by the time a Delivery Note or Stock Entry is created against it.
+If a Pick List is outdated, there could be a shift in stock availability by the time a Delivery Note or Stock Entry is created against it.
 Clicking **Update Current Stock** will update the quantities and warehouses in the Item Locations table.

 > **Note:**
 >